GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 ### What to Log

 Before deciding what to log, it helps to understand when logs are looked at.
 Log are examined almost exclusively to debug issues.
-Therefore, [errors, failures, and any risky event should be logged](https://devcenter.heroku.com/articles/writing-best-practices-for-application-logs#define-which-events-to-log).
-The cause of the error or failure, if available, should also be logged.
+Therefore, [log errors, failures, and any risky event](https://devcenter.heroku.com/articles/writing-best-practices-for-application-logs#define-which-events-to-log).
+Log the cause of the error or failure, if available.
 Logs should be as detailed as possible.
 After an incident occurs, you cannot go back in time to add more logs.

-Important events, which are not errors, that occur in a system should be logged.
+Log important events, which are not errors, that occur in a system.
 In general, the log level should be Info and above.
 Info log messages help form a historical record of important events that have occurred in the system.
 These log messages provide context for future debugging.

 These guidelines serve as a minimal starting point.
-Depending on your use case, you may want to log more.
+Depending on the use case, you may want to log more.
 Avoid the temptation to log everything.
-This will make your logs unreadable and is expensive.
+This will make logs unreadable and is expensive.

-Sensitive data should NOT be logged.
+Never log sensitive data.

 - Personally identifiable information (PII) such as names, addresses, and government identification numbers.
 - Payments information such as credit card number and bank account numbers.
 - Security information such as passwords, encryption keys, access tokens, and other secrets.

 Leaks of sensitive data will result in lost trust with customers and potentially financial penalties or legal action.
 Due to the damage that leaks of sensitive data can cause, it has a higher standard for transmission and storage.
-If your logs contains sensitive data, now the entire logging system must meet this higher standard.
+If logs contains sensitive data, now the entire logging system must meet this higher standard.
 Logs need to be encrypted and access restricted which adds friction.
 This is antithetical to the goal of aiding debugging.
 Better to not log sensitive data at all.

 :::{important}
-Keep your logging software up to date.
+Keep logging software up to date.
 The [Log4Shell vulnerability](https://en.wikipedia.org/wiki/Log4Shell) in December 2021 has made it clear that logging libraries potential surfaces for attackers to exploit.
 :::

 ### Instrumentation